-Quanxi Jia is an Empire Innovation Professor and National Grid Professor of Materials Research in the Department of Materials Design and Innovation (MDI) at the University at Buffalo, the State University of New York.
+Quanxi Jia is a SUNY Distinguished Professor, an Empire Innovation Professor, and a National Grid Professor of Materials Research.
 He is also the Scientific Director of UB’s New York State Center of Excellence in Materials Informatics (CMI).